TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/ColumnsDisplayCond.rst

         The display condition parser has been rewritten with TYPO3 core version 8.
 It is now "strict" and throws exceptions if the syntax of a display condition is bogus.
 The exception message reveals details on what exactly is broken.
-This helps with finding bugs in a display condition configuration and reduces headaches with "Why is my field shown or not shown?" bug hunting.
+This helps with finding bugs in a display condition configuration and reduces headaches with "Why is my field shown or not shown?".